TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 * defaultModelConfig.conf is currently resolved both on designer (to extract information about types of data or during scenario testing) and on execution engine (e.g. on Flink).
 That’s why all environment variables used there have to be defined also on all Flink hosts (!).
 This is a technical limitation and may change in the future.
 * Some Components can use a special mechanism which resolves and adds additional configuration during deployment, which is then passed to the execution engine.
 Such configuration is read and resolved only at the designer.
 Example: OpenAPI enrichers need to read its definition from external sites - so e.g. Flink cluster does not have to have access to the site with the definition.

+Look at [configuration areas](./Configuration#configuration-areas) to understand where Model configuration should be placed in Nussknacker configuration.

 ## Common settings settings

 | Parameter name                                     | Importance | Type     | Default value          | Description                                                                                                                                                                   |